Digital Business – What is it?

 Digital sales and marketing

-Digital sales channels, customer information management, marketing and sales automation, analytics to support sales and marketing communications
+Digital sales channels, customer information management, marketing and sales automation, analytics supporting sales and marketing communications

 Where can Crasman assist?

-Crasman has extensive experience in the design and implementation of e-commerce, online services, internal digital tools, and various data solutions.
-We consult and conceptualise all areas of digital business. design and implementation of online services.
+Crasman has extensive experience in designing and implementing online stores, web services, internal digital tools and various data solutions.
+We consult and conceptualise all areas of digital commerce. from the design and implementation of web services.

 Crasman Ltd